-UK Universities (UCAS Applications): DFEi has established a number of links with oversees progression opportunities to Nursing Degree Programmes in the UK, in particular those offered by Sterling University and Aberdeen University in Scotland and Southampton University and Buckinghamshire New University in England.
+UK Universities (UCAS Applications): DFEi has established a number of links to oversee progression opportunities to Nursing Degree Programmes in the UK, in particular those offered by Sterling University and Aberdeen University in Scotland and Southampton University and Buckinghamshire New University in England.
 DFEi supports students with the UCAS application.

 Examples of CAO progression opportunities are listed below.

 BSc Children’s and General (Integrated) (DC218)